All medication, no matter what kind and what illness they are designed to treat, will have side effects, both good and bad.

 Some medications can also cause the tissues in the breasts and nipples to change.

-Proscar can cause patients to feel dizzy and faint, while Flomax can cause dizziness, vertigo, and fainting.
+Flomax can cause dizziness, vertigo, and fainting (passing out).
 A significant cause for concern is severe hypotension, which has rarely been reported in clinical trials.

 Alpha-blockers, especially untargeted ones such as tamsulosin, relax the smooth muscles in the heart which leads to low blood pressure.
 (Flomax should not be used to treat high blood pressure).

-However, there is a scientifically proven way to restore your prostate health.
+However, there is a scientifically proven way to restore your prostate health: Total Health for the Prostate.

 It’s 100% safe, natural, and side-effect free…which is precisely why doctors and Big Pharma won’t tell you about it.